stone-payments/affiliation-web-components/packages/affiliation-merchant-bank-info/README.md

 ```

 The *affiliationCode* attribute is mandatory for the component to make the correct request to the integrated API and populate it with data.
-the *editable* atribute config the component to be editable.
+The *editable* attribute configures the component to be editable.

 ## Project Wiki
 https://stonepayments.atlassian.net/wiki/spaces/APICLIENTE